CoderDojoZH/resources/cards-scratch/breakout-game/README.md

     - creates a clone of itself
   - Define a "Bonus" local variable
   - When starts a clone:
-    - Goes to to global variables "Bonus Start X", "Bonus Start Y"
+    - goes to to global variables "Bonus Start X", "Bonus Start Y"
-    - Set the "Bonus" variable to a random value between 1 and 6
+    - set the "Bonus" variable to a random value between 1 and 6
-    - If the value of bonus is smaller than 4
+    - if the value of bonus is smaller than 4
-      - Switch to the costume with the same number (from 1 to 3)
+      - switch to the costume with the same number (from 1 to 3)
-      - Otherwise delete the cone
+      - otherwise delete the clone
-    - Show the bonus clone
+    - show the bonus clone
-    - repeat until it gets below the Paddle:
+    - repeat until it gets below the paddle:
       - move down by 6 pixels
-      - if it's touching the Paddle
+      - if it is touching the paddle
-        - Here we will send messages for the bonuses
+        - here we will send messages for the bonuses
-        - Delete the clone, we're done
+        - delete the clone, we are done
-    - Delete the clone when we got below the paddle
+    - delete the clone when we get below the paddle

 ![](assets/code/bonus-drop.svg)